-permitted to select for transfer some, but not all, of the contracts with the same counterparty that are covered by the same netting agreement.
+316. Furthermore, safeguards similar to those under the FSB Key Attributes should apply.
+In particular, a "no cherry-picking" rule should apply, so that the liquidation authority and/or the liquidator, as the case may be, is not permitted to select for transfer some, but not all, of the contracts with the same counterparty that are covered by the same netting agreement.
 It is important that by the expiry of the stay it is clear which liabilities are with a performing counterparty (for example, because they have been transferred to a financially sound third party) and which remain in the liquidation estate.
-Where financial contracts are not transferred, any early termination rights that have been stayed should be exercisable immediately after the expiry of the stay or, where the counterparty is notified before the expiry of the stay that they will remain in the insolvent estate, immediately after such notification.
+Where financial contracts are not transferred, any early termination rights that have been stayed should be exercisable immediately after the expiry of the stay or, where the counterparty is notified before the expiry of the stay that they will remain in the liquidation estate, immediately after such notification.

-- 63. Contractual early termination rights under financial contracts, including close-out netting procedures that operate by reference to the commencement of liquidation proceedings, should remain enforceable in insolvency, operating as an exception to general business insolvency law and practice.
-The types of financial contracts covered by this exception should be clearly defined in the legal framework. - 64.
-When applying transfer-based tools, to ensure their effective implementation, the liquidation authority should have the power to stay temporarily any rights to exercise early termination rights and pursue close-out netting arising solely out of the commencement of bank liquidation proceedings or the exercise of administrative or judicial powers with respect thereto, and provided that the substantive obligations under the contract, including payment, delivery, and collateral provision, continue to be performed. - 65.
-The legal framework should specify the scope and strictly limit the duration of any such stay, which should not exceed, e.g., two business days. - 66.
-The following additional safeguards and conditions on the operation of a stay on closeout netting should be explicitly set out in primary or secondary legislation: - (a) Early termination rights and close-out netting procedures that do not arise solely out of the commencement of bank liquidation proceedings, or the exercise of administrative or judicial powers with respect thereto, should remain in effect and should not be subject to a stay. - (b) The stay should be imposed at the discretion of the liquidation authority only where it is considered necessary to facilitate the execution of transfer of some or all of the operations of the bank in liquidation to a financially sound entity. - (c) The legal framework should clearly specify the process for imposing and lifting the stay. - (d) The selection for transfer of individual rights and obligations with the same counterparty and subject to the same early termination and close-out netting agreement should not be allowed.
+- 63. Contractual early termination rights under financial contracts, including close-out netting procedures that operate by reference solely to the commencement of bank liquidation proceedings, should remain in effect, and the bank's counterparties should be able to exercise these rights as an exception to general business insolvency law and practice, subject to Recommendations 64-66.
+The types of financial contracts covered by this exception should be clearly defined in the legal framework, including, for example, derivatives, securities financing, and sale and repurchase contracts. - 64.
+To ensure effective implementation of transfer-based tools, the liquidation authority and/or the liquidator should have the power to stay temporarily the exercise of early termination rights, including the right to pursue close-out netting, arising solely out of the commencement of bank liquidation proceedings or the exercise of administrative or judicial powers with respect thereto, and provided that the substantive obligations under the contract, including payment, delivery, and collateral provision, continue to be performed. - 65.
+The legal framework should specify the scope and strictly limit the duration of any such stay, for example, for a period not exceeding two business days. - 66.
+The following additional safeguards and conditions on the operation of a stay on closeout netting should be explicitly set out in primary or secondary legislation: - (a) Early termination rights and close-out netting procedures that do not arise solely out of the commencement of bank liquidation proceedings, or the exercise of administrative or judicial powers with respect thereto, should remain in effect and should not be subject to a stay. - (b) The stay should be imposed at the discretion of the liquidation authority and/or the liquidator only where it is considered necessary to facilitate the execution of transfer of some or all of the operations of the bank in liquidation to a financially sound entity.

+- (c) The legal framework should clearly specify the process for imposing and lifting the stay. - (d) The liquidation authority and/or the liquidator should only be permitted to transfer all of the eligible contracts with a particular counterparty to a new entity and should not be permitted to select for transfer individual contracts with the same counterparty and subject to the same netting agreement ("no cherry-picking" rule).